German court rules against use of Facebook "like" button

 A Facebook spokesman said: ”This case is specific to a particular website and the way they have sought consent from their users in the past.

-Reporting By Eric Auchard, Harro ten Wolde and Georgina Prodhan in Frankfurt and Matthias Inverardi in Duesseldorf; Editing by Edward Taylor and David Goodman
+Reporting By Eric Auchard, Harro ten Wolde and Georgina Prodhan in Frankfurt and Matthias Inverardi in Duesseldorf